-Technical Committee (TC) Human Factors (HF)
+Technical Committee (TC) Human Factors (HF) Activity Report 2019

-Chairman: Matthias Schneider, Audi AG
+Chair: Matthias Schneider, Audi AG

 Responsible for developing standards, guidelines and reports relating to end-user aspects of information and communication technology systems, products and services.